 Know when the upgrade is worth it

-A super-cheap flight isn’t worth it if you deplane feeling like garbage.
-When you’re selecting add-ons, have an honest conversation with yourself about what’s going to make your vacation suck.
-On longer-haul flights, for example, shell out to pick a seat in advance and reserve room in your budget for a carry-on, if needed.
-If it's a crowded route at a popular time of day, maybe buy priority boarding to ensure your bag gets in the overhead bin.
+A super-cheap flight isn’t worth it if you deplane feeling like a shell of yourself (if you struggle with nine hours in economy on a major airline, this is way, way worse).
+When you’re selecting add-ons, have an honest conversation with yourself about what you need to actually be comfortable.
+On longer-haul flights, for example, shell out to pick a seat in advance and reserve room in your budget for a carry-on bag, if needed.
+If it's a crowded route at a popular time of day, maybe buy priority or speedy boarding to ensure your bag gets in the overhead bin.
 For a flight less than three hours, maybe save your cash.
 It’s simply easier to put up with a middle seat in the back of the plane on a short dash.